-Though the advantages can be overwhelming, the playschools come with their own set of disadvantages.
-Here’s a list of cons with regards to playschool that one needs to keep in mind.
+Though the advantages can be overwhelming, playschools have their own disadvantages.
+Here’s a list of cons with regard to playschool that one needs to keep in mind.

-- Lack of one-on-one time: Some parents argue vehemently that it’s best to keep young children at home for most of the years before they begin their formal schooling.
+- Lack of one-on-one time: Some parents vehemently argue that it’s best to keep young children at home for most of the years before they begin formal schooling.
 Although preschools tend to have low teacher-to-student ratios, still it doesn’t sit well with some parents as it still isn’t a one-to-one engagement.
-This states that the teacher’s attention is often divided and there is a lack of individualized attention than what the kid receives at home.
-On the contrary, most people take side with the fact that kids need lots of interaction with their age-peers.
+This states that the teacher’s attention is often divided, and there is a lack of individualized attention than what the kid receives at home.
+On the contrary, most people agree that kids need lots of interaction with their age-peers.
 This helps them to develop socially, emotionally, and cognitively.

 - Forced to learn too early: Some may even claim that playschools force kids to learn too early.
 This has always been an age-old concern with academic programs.
 Learning subjects way beforehand can lead to frustration and interfere with a love of learning.

-- Separation anxiety: Many children find it tough to segregate themselves from their parents.
+- Separation anxiety: Many children struggle to segregate themselves from their parents.
 Some may need more intimate vigilance and aren’t just ready.